Skinny Guy Workout Plan

 - 5. Inclined Dumbbell Row: 7-8 reps, 3 sets

-- Even the ‘Beginner’ workout in RSC has way more exercises than this.
+- Even the ‘Beginner’ workout in UYHF has way more exercises than this.
 I adapted the routine for myself, and only do these routines.
 It worked well.
 Maybe, if I’d pushed to do the entire recommended workout, my muscle gain would have been faster (or greater)!

-- While starting out, I did only 1 set of each exercise.
+- While starting out, I did only 1 set in each exercise.
 In a few days, as my muscles got toned and stronger, I was able to step up to two sets.
 A week or so later, I could manage 3 sets of each comfortably.
 That’s how rapid muscle gain can be.

 Once again, I’ll stress this important message.

 More than your workout routine and what exercises are in it, what matters is that you exercise REGULARLY.
 Which is why discipline is high on the list of things that define your muscle gaining success.

 Even if you’re a hardgainer (ectomorph), you can gain muscle nicely by working out on a system.

 What you eat determines how nicely your muscles bulk up.

 Too many bodybuilders work out enthusiastically – but drop the ball when it comes to eating right.

 Many don’t care to inform themselves about the best bodybuilding diet and nutrition plan.
 Make sure that the program you follow has advice about what to eat and when.